EduardaGarangau/EduardaGarangau/README.md

 - 🌱 I’m currently learning **Flutter and Clean Architecture
 - 👯 I’m looking to collaborate on any Flutter projects
-- 🎓 Analysis and Systems Development
+- 🎓 Analysis and Systems Development - University Positivo
 - ⚡ Fun fact: I'm obsessed with the film E.T.
 The Extraterrestrial and my pets are everything to me!

 ### Languages